bitfocus/companion-module-vicreo-hotkey/HELP.md

 ### TIPS for Windows ###

 For windows, when you need to open a file, right-click on the file while pressing Shift, to be able to copy the full path.
 Leave it all as it is (wrong slashes and ")
+There is an example preset to open notepad.